About Our Retirement Planning Advice

 What is a Retirement Goal at Betterment?

 To help you plan for retirement, Betterment recommends creating a retirement goal with any retirement accounts contained within it.
-You can learn more about Betterment’s investment goals, including our advice on retirement goals here.
+Learn more about Betterment’s investment goals, including our advice on retirement goals.

 When viewing your retirement goal on the Summary, Portfolio, and Advice tabs of your Betterment account, you will see the goal can contain any Betterment accounts used for retirement (including IRAs and 401(k) plans) as well as external retirement accounts you have synced or added manually.
 Learn more about why this is beneficial.